OSU Extension Service Internship Program

 While traditional alignment between academic majors such as Agricultural Sciences, Forestry, Fisheries, Public Health, and Education exist, we encourage students from a broad range of programs of study to apply to our internships.

-OSU undergraduate students may apply.
-Preference is given to those who are juniors or above.
-Preference will also be given to students choosing internship opportunities in their home counties.
+Preference will be given to students choosing internship opportunities in their home counties.
 Interns should have at least a 2.5 GPA (exceptions will be considered with justification).

 Students can come from a variety of academic majors as Extension serves our communities in many diverse ways.
 Our Extension faculty work in program areas which include: agriculture, forestry, fisheries, community and public health, nutrition, youth development, tourism, work force development, outdoor recreation, small business/market development, disaster preparedness, and communications.